mantiumai/mantiumclient-py/README.md

 Asynchronously submit input to a Prompt for execution.
 Returns a PromptExecute object to manage the result.

-As this is an asynchronus endpoint, the first result returned will not be a finished result.
+As this is an asynchronous endpoint, the first result returned will not be a finished result.
 The result can be updated by calling .refresh() on the PromptExecute object.

 - Input (string)- Data to append to Prompt for execution